BanzaiMan/travis-packer/README.md

   `bundle exec ./generate > ../bento/packer/ubuntu-12.04-amd64-travis.json`

 1. Move to `../bento/packer`.
+1. It seems that in the first packer build, the `system_info` cookbook appears to hang.
+   It should be removed from the JSON template.

+  `vi ubuntu-12.04-amd64-travis.json`

 1. Build the base "standard" image.
 This could take a while, depending on the resources available to the VM.

   `packer build -parallel=false [-only=vmware-iso] ubuntu-12.04-amd64-travis.json`